mienaikoe/ziyu/Chapters/3-7-Chapter21.md

 "You know," she started to formulate why she disagreed with Shinna, "I loved once.
 Not long ago.
 I lost them trying to bring peace to the senate and prevent a famine.
 In the end it was worthless.
 Holragi's insatiable hunger brought us here: blockaded by half the world's army and navy while we struggle to flee for our lives from certain destruction.
 I want you to remember whatever happens here today.
 If what you say of love is truly what you all believe, then you will surely be next."

-Thi finished fastening the last knot and Melna turned around to look at hae and see that hae attention was pulled away by the thought of being sold off to Holragi.

-"Ship approaching!" called a woman from the top of the tall bow, but Melna saw no sign of a ship.
-From the darkness on the port side of the ship, a great volume of water was split in two as a huge mass of steel lifted out of the water.
+Thi finished fastening the last knot and Melna turned around to see that hae attention was pulled away by hae thoughts.
+Thi was considering what she had said, or so she hoped.
+An unfamiliar voice came in loudly on the listener, "Surfacing," and not a moment after, a woman from the top of the bow called out, "Ship approaching!"
+From the darkness of Ulu on the left side their ship, a great volume of water was split in two as a huge mass of steel lifted out of the water.
 From Melna's estimation it was nearly twice as long as Shinna's ship.
 The crew immediately sprung into action, taking in the sails and keeping a safe distance from the other boat.
-A few people appeared from a tower that protruded from the dark steel mass, and Shinna shouted to them, "Hoy!" with what sounded like three voices booming at once.
-They shouted back, "Hoy!" and the strange boat slowed to a halt at their closest point.
+Three silhouettes appeared from a tower that protruded from the dark steel mass.
+Shinna shouted to them, "Hoy!" with a voice louder than three of Melna's loudest voices and a higher pitch that carried over the ocean's sounds.
+The three shouted back, "Hoy!" and the strange boat slowed to a halt at their closest point.

 "What.. is that thing?"
 Melna asked hae.